cliffeh/canner/README.md

 ## How do I build it?

 ### Dependencies
 canner itself doesn't depend on anything.
 However, it builds its own version of popt which has its own requirements.
+It also pulls in popt as a submodule, so if you're cloning from git you may need to do:

+`git submodule update`

 The source code that canner generates depends on **libevent** for serving http traffic.